gilmaimon/Discord-Movies-Bot/README.md

 [![Python 3.6](https://img.shields.io/badge/python-3.6-blue.svg)](https://www.python.org/downloads/release/python-360/)
-# Discord-Movies-Bot
+# Discord Movies Bot

 A discord bot to fetch torrent downloads and subtitles for movies.
-In chat write `!movies NAME`
+In chat write `!movies NAME` and the bot will respond with torrent links and some info about the movie.

 <img src="https://github.com/gilmaimon/Discord-Movies-Bot/blob/master/screenshots/1.PNG">